loliGothicK/Mitama/README.md

 ## Motivation

 Without this RFC, one can use named parameters, but one must be declare some macros first.
-Thus one makes codes less visible, and this RFC introduces non-type templated opaque-type instead of macros.
+Thus one makes code less visible, and this RFC introduces non-type templated opaque-type instead of macros.

 ## Guide-level explanation